MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 Comments may only be deleted by the original poster (even admins cannot delete other admins' comments).
 Except that super admins may delete any comments from any user.

 ![Loan_Comments](documentation/images/Loan_Comments.png)
+> _This is a screenshot of what comments look like on a loan.
+Admins can leave comments that are visible to the customer or not visible to the customer.

 ### Warranties - Admin
 A warranty plan may also be added to a Loan with the _Change Warranty_ button.
 A popup appears with input fields for a warranty plan type, duration, mileage, and cost.
 Confirming this popup updates the Loan with a warranty plan, or updates the existing plan if there was already one.

 ![Admin_Warranty](documentation/images/Update_warranty_plan_modal.png)
+> _This is a screenshot of the "update warranty" modal.
+In this modal admins can change the information on the warranty that the customer has.

 ### Mass Loan Operations
 Each Loan header has a checkbox to the left.
 Click this box to select or unselect the Loan.